sajaltandon/Summer-heat-wave-mobile-alert-system/README.md

-# Summer-Heat-Waves-Mobile-Alert-System
+Heat Wave Prediction Using Machine Learning
+Project Overview
-This project aims to predict heat waves using historical weather data.
-By leveraging machine learning algorithms, we identify potential areas that might experience heat waves, helping authorities issue timely warnings and take necessary precautions.
+This project focuses on forecasting heat waves using past weather data.
+By applying various machine learning techniques, we aim to pinpoint regions that could experience heat waves, enabling authorities to provide early warnings and take preventive actions to minimize risks.
-* Project Overview
-This repository contains the code and datasets used to develop and evaluate various machine learning models for predicting the next day's maximum temperature (Next_Tmax).
-The primary focus is on identifying areas where the temperature might exceed 40°C, thus indicating a heat wave.

-* Key Features
+Key Features
-Data Cleaning and Preprocessing: Handling missing values and scaling features.
+Data Cleaning and Preparation:
+Addressing missing data points and ensuring proper feature scaling to enhance model performance.

-Exploratory Data Analysis (EDA): Visualizing relationships between features and understanding data distributions.
+Exploratory Data Analysis (EDA):
+Exploring data through visualizations to uncover relationships between key variables and better understand data patterns.

+Model Performance Evaluation:
-Model Comparison: Evaluating different regression models to identify the best performer based on RMSE (Root Mean Squared Error).
+Comparing multiple regression models to find the most accurate one, using RMSE (Root Mean Squared Error) as the primary evaluation metric.

-Prediction and Warning System: Predicting temperatures for test data and issuing heat wave warnings for areas with predicted temperatures above 40°C.
+Temperature Prediction and Alert System:
+Using the optimal model to forecast temperatures and generate heat wave alerts for locations where the predicted maximum temperature surpasses 40°C.
-* Datasets
+Datasets

+Training Dataset:
-Train Dataset: Historical weather data used for training the models.
+Historical weather data utilized for model training.

+Testing Dataset:
-Test Dataset: Data used for testing the model predictions and issuing heat wave warnings.
+Data used to assess the accuracy of predictions and to trigger heat wave warnings when necessary.
-* Models Evaluated
+Models Evaluated
 Random Forest Regressor
 Gradient Boosting Regressor
 Linear Regression
 Decision Tree Regressor
 Support Vector Regressor (SVR)
 XGBoost Regressor
-CatBoost Regressor (Selected as the best model) LightGBM Regressor
+CatBoost Regressor (Chosen as the top-performing model) LightGBM Regressor

+Outcome
+After thorough evaluation, the CatBoost Regressor was identified as the most effective model for predicting the next day's maximum temperature and issuing heat wave alerts.

 * Installation
 To get started with this project, clone the repository and install the required dependencies: